philipturner/noble-gas-md-simulation/README.md

 </div>

 <i> <b>Figure 2.</b> Simulation speed of various molecular dynamics libraries when the timestep is 4 fs.
-OpenMM GPU (red) is faster than all other libraries for up to 1,000,000 atoms.
+OpenMM (red) is faster than all other libraries for 300 - 1 million atoms.
 The orange line is the Swift code developed for this research paper.
 It utilizes SIMD parallelism to achieve $O(n)$ scaling between 1 - 8 atoms, faces $O(n^2)$ scaling until 100 atoms, then temporarily becomes $O(n)$ as it utilizes multithreading.
 At 300 atoms, the Swift code becomes slower than OpenMM.</i>

 ## Methods